ok-ryoko/multiring.zig/README.md

 If you have questions about using the program or participating in the community around the program, consider [starting a discussion][discussions].

-Please allow up to 1 week for a maintainer to reply to an issue or discussion.
+Please allow up to 1 week for a maintainer to reply to an issue or a discussion.

 ### Contributing to multiring.zig